s2t2/s2t2.github.io/_posts/2015-07-03-how-to-make-a-ruby-gem.md

 ### Default Console

-Newly-generated ruby gems come with an interactive console that auto-loads the gem library for you.
+The new gem generation process provides an interactive console that auto-loads the gem library for you.
 Configure *bin/console* to use pry instead of IRB, then start it up.

 ````
 #!/usr/bin/env ruby